This article will explore the best DJ and live performance plugins available in 2023.

 Mixed Reaction is a mixer plugin by Sonic Assault.

 If you are someone who loves vintage-style performance techniques that require a hardware mixer and different playback devices, you might want to check out Mixed Reaction.
-Itโs a plugin that you can load into your DAW and create live performances by triggering up to four different tracks.
+It’s a plugin that you can load into your DAW and create live performances by triggering up to four different tracks.

 Key Features:

-- Four channels
+• Four channels

-There are four different channels inside Mixed Reaction.
-Each has its own play, stop, audition, and volume controls, as well as a jog wheel for simulating vinyl pitch effects.
 You can audition different tracks before you play them, just like you would on a real mixer, and fade them in and out with the fade controls.
-In addition, each track has BPM calibrated pitch faders, gain knobs, and panning knobs. - EQ and reverb
+In addition, each track has BPM calibrated pitch faders, gain knobs, and panning knobs.

 With Mixed Reaction, you can record anything that happens in the interface.
 The recorder module is located in the top right corner of the plugin and has a signal monitoring screen for keeping an eye on your levels.
-As a result, you can easily record and bounce your mix. - Perfect for experimentation
+As a result, you can easily record and bounce your mix.

 Mixed Reaction is a great plugin to have if you are into things like sound clash or street mixing.
 Back in the day, you would need to have a mixer, decks, and speakers, but with plugins like Mixed Reaction, you can just do it on your laptop.
-Itโs perfect for those who crave the nostalgia of mixing on a four-track mixer with a simple reverb and EQ effects while you focus on bringing songs and loops in and out of the mix.

 Compatibility: